Charles Bass: Tenure (1995–2007; 2011–2013)

-Bass believes that abortion should be legal and supports the Supreme Court decision, Roe v.
+Bass believes that abortion should be legal and supported the Supreme Court decision, Roe v.
 Wade.
 He receives strong ratings from pro-choice interest groups and relatively low ratings from anti-abortion groups.
 In 2005, NARAL Pro-Choice America reported that his voting record aligned with the group's interests 100% of the time, and in 2006, Planned Parenthood reported an 82% rating for the same statistic.
 From 2003 to 2004, the National Right to Life Committee reported that he supported the group's interests in 27% of his votes.

 Although Bass supports the continued legalization of abortion, he does not support federal funding for abortion, or the legalization of partial-birth abortions.
 In 2010, he stated, "I support the Roe v.
 Wade Supreme Court decision; however, I oppose federal funding of abortions (Hyde Amendment) and support banning of so-called partial-birth abortions."
 He consistently voted for bills banning the practice of late term or partial- birth abortion, including H.R.
 3660 [106th]: Partial-Birth Abortion Ban Act of 2000 and H.R.
 760 [108th]: Partial-Birth Abortion Ban Act of 2003.